Automattic/wp-calypso/client/lib/wp/localization/README.md

 This module enables the extension of a `wpcom.js` instance to automatically mark wpcom queries for localization.
 Specifically, the modified instance will add a locale query parameter to wpcom queries so that api responses are properly localized for the user.

-The modified instance also includes adds a `withoutLocale` method to suppress this behaviour in case that is required.

 ## Usage

 The helper is already bound for the global instance of `wpcom.js` used in Calypso and should work automatically: